From Spotlight: Your Home’s First Impression. Is It a Good One?

 Most painted brick needs regular repainting, and compared to removing the old paint, it's typically the lesser evil.
 Just be sure to use the right paint.

-The right paint to use for exterior brick: Use a mineral-based paint or a silicate paint that's designed to be breathable and is recommended for brick, such as the brand KEIM.
+The right paint for exterior brick is a mineral-based paint or a silicate paint that's designed to be breathable and recommended for brick, such as the brand KEIM.

 Should you DIY it?
-The long and short of it is this: The job requires so much critical, tedious prep work, like cleaning and repairing damage, you're better off having it done by a professional.
-The average cost for a professional to paint your brick home is $1.70 to $3.27 per square foot, according to Homewyse.
+The long and short of it is this: There’s so much critical, tedious prep work required, like cleaning and repairing damage, you're better off hiring a professional.
+According to Angi, the average cost for a professional to paint your brick home is $1.40 to $4.20 per square foot.
 That adds up fast.

-Let's say you've got an older home and the "the grout between the brick is old and may have turned to sand," says Chris Landis, chairman of the advisory board of Landis Architects/Builders in Washington, D.C.
+Let's say you've got an older home, and the "the grout between the brick is old and may have turned to sand," says Chris Landis, chairman of the Advisory Board of Landis Architects/Builders and a past member of the Washington, D.C.
+Historic Preservation Review Board.
 Painting could be the solution.

-Sure, you could have the brick repointed (replacing/adding new mortar), but that can be costly — as much as $25 a square foot — depending on where you live and the degree of damage.
+Sure, you could have the brick repointed (replacing/adding new mortar), but that can cost $3 to $20 per square foot, according to HomeGuide.
+It depends on where you live and the degree of damage.
 (Cha-ching!)

 #3 If the Brick Was Meant to Be Painted

-There's a slim chance your home might have an old type of brick that actually needs to be painted to protect it.
-A few rules of thumb to help determine if that applies to your home:
+There's a slim chance your home might have an old type of brick that needs to be painted for protection.
+A few rules of thumb help determine if that applies to you:

 • It was built before 1870.